 For guidance on grounds for comments, click here.

 Please Join the KL&DRA 100 Club

-The KL&DRA has launched a 100 Club to help pay for ongoing expenses such as website charges and internet costs, membership of associated organisations and expenses.
-Members will pay £5 per month for each number by standing order and can have as many numbers as they wish.
+The KL&DRA has a 100 Club to help pay for ongoing expenses such as website charges and internet costs, membership of associated organisations and expenses.
+Members pay £5 per month for each number by standing order and can have as many numbers as they wish.
 The total amount received each month is split 50/50 between the Association and the prize fund from which 5 prizes will be drawn.
 The amount of each prize is a percentage of the total received ranging from 25% for the first prize to 3% for the fifth.